rabiaathar/now.everyone-google-FactChecking-1/README.md

         - If we find the object we assume the fact is true, if not we assume it's wrong. (... of course this assumption doesn't hold for complex sentences and relations, but it usually meets the given benchmark)
     - If any problem occured during this procedure (e.g. when the webpage can't be found) we assume the fact is wrong.

-# Facts for which our program failes:
+# Facts for which our program fails:
 False Positive:
 1. 'Leonardo DiCaprio's birth place is L.A.' -> The system can't handle abbreviations.
 2. 'Hamburg, Germany is Angela Merkel's nascence place.' -> Wikipedia has West Germany, instead of Germany